Alcarin/CodeTextor/docs/ARCHITECTURE.md

 **Key Concepts:**
 - Projects are configuration containers, not tied to single directory
 - Each project defines its own include/exclude paths (can span multiple directories)
-- Selection state managed in database (not localStorage) for consistency
+- Selection state and indexing state managed in database (not localStorage) for consistency
 - Auto-selection fallback when current project deleted

-**Why database-based selection?**
+**Why database-based state?**
 - Single source of truth accessible from frontend and backend
 - Survives project deletion (auto-selects next available)
 - Transactional consistency (only one selected at a time)
+- Persistent indexing state survives app restarts
 - No desync between UI and backend state

 ### 2. Semantic Chunking Engine